allenai/flex/README.md

 - Extensible benchmark creation (benchmarks defined using [HuggingFace Datasets](https://huggingface.co/datasets))
 - Advanced sampling functions for creating episodes with class imbalance, etc.

-For more context, see our [arXiv preprint](https://arxiv.org/pdf/2107.07170.pdf).

 Together with FLEX, we also released a simple yet strong few-shot model called [UniFew](https://github.com/allenai/unifew).

-For more details, see our [preprint](https://arxiv.org/pdf/2107.07170.pdf).
+For more context and details, see our NeurIPS 2021 paper: [FLEX: Unifying Evaluation for Few-Shot NLP](https://arxiv.org/pdf/2107.07170.pdf).

 ## Leaderboards

 These instructions are geared towards users of the first benchmark created with this framework.
 The benchmark has two leaderboards, for the _Pretraining-Only_ and _Meta-Trained_ protocols described in [Section 4.2 of our paper](https://arxiv.org/pdf/2107.07170.pdf):